Fundraising Statistics: Charitable Donations

 Demographic Fundraising Statistics:

-- The average donor in the United States is 64 years old and makes 2 charitable gifts a year.
+- The average donor in the United States is 64 years old and makes two charitable gifts a year.

-- 31% of worldwide donors give to organizations located outside of their country of residence.
+- 33% of donors give to organizations located outside of their country of residence.

 - Female donors are more likely to make a donation because of social media marketing, while male donors are more likely to give because of email messages.

-Donation revenue and interest in philanthropy continues to grow across the board, but it’s still essential that nonprofits prepare to adapt their strategies to shifting demographic preferences.
+The Takeaway: Donation revenue and interest in philanthropy continue to grow across the board, but it’s still essential that nonprofits prepare to adapt their strategies to shifting demographic preferences.
 Pursuing diverse engagement methods that include events and volunteer opportunities continues to be a smart move.
 Boosting donor retention across both online and traditional donation methods should always be a priority.